YouDirk/c64-non-sense/README.md

 $> sudo apt-get pmount               # optional
 ```

-### VICE/x64 (C64 emulator) Kernal/BASIC ROMs
+### VICE/x64 (C64 emulator) Kernal/BASIC/CharGen ROMs

 If you are using the **Debian** `contrib` package of `vice` then you
-need to download the Kernal and BASIC ROMs of the emulator manually
+need to download manually the Kernal, BASIC and CharGen ROMs of the
-due to copyright purposes.
+emulator due to copyright purposes.
 Here an how-to:

 Download the source tarball `vice-3.x.tar.gz` (replace `3.x` with your
 installed VICE version shown in `dpkg -l vice*`) from

 * *ftp://ftp.zimmers.net/pub/cbm/crossplatform/emulators/VICE/*

-Unpack it and copy it´s whole `data/*` directory into `/usr/lib/vice/*`.
+Unpack it and copy it´s whole `data/*` directory into
+`/usr/lib/vice/`.

 ```shell
 tmp/$> tar zxf vice-3.x.tar.gz